-OHSU Department of Pathology supports and fosters a workplace diverse in people and ideas.
+OHSU Department of Pathology and Laboratory Medicine supports and fosters a workplace diverse in people and ideas.
 There are a variety of resources, online tools, and guides that highlight multicultural communities within the greater Portland area available through OHSU's Center for Diversity and Inclusion.

 Appointments to OHSU GME programs are based solely on the qualifications of the applicants, who must have an M.D. or D.O. degree from an accredited school of medicine or osteopathy or an ECFMG certificate before beginning their training programs.